Pilungah Reserve

 Pilungah Reserve, formerly Cravens Peak Reserve, is a 233,000 ha nature reserve in Central West Queensland, Australia, 135 km south-west of Boulia and 471 km south of Mount Isa.
-It lies at the northern end of the Simpson Desert and includes parts of the bioregions known as the Simpson-Strezlecki Dunefields and Channel Country.
+It lies at the northern end of the Simpson Desert and includes parts of the bioregions known as the Simpson Strzelecki Dunefields and Channel Country.
 Its western boundary borders the Northern Territory.
 It is owned by Bush Heritage Australia (BHA).

 History

 Pilungah contains fish fossils from the Devonian period.

 The traditional owners of Pilungah are the Wangkamadla (also spelt Wanggamala, Wangkamahdla, Wongkamala) people.
 The area was at the heart of the trade route stretching from the Gulf of Carpentaria in the north right down to  South Australia along which the local narcotic plant, pituri, was exchanged for stone knives, seashells, and daggers made out of the tusks of dugongs.
 Rock paintings and significant sites exist in the reserve.

 It later became a pastoral lease that was operated as a beef cattle station until acquisition by BHA, and named Cravens Peak Reserve.
 It has been owned and managed by Bush Heritage Australia (BHA) since 2005, when they purchased it using a bequest by Gay Bell.
 A reason for acquisition of the property was the need to help conserve the Mulligan River catchment.
 The reserve lies adjacent to Ethabuka Reserve, acquired by BHA in 2004.

 Len and Joanna Rule were the Bush Heritage managers from 2006 to 2008.

 BHA have nurtured and developed relationships with the Wangkamadla people since 2009, and in 2014 signed a Cultural Heritage Management Agreement with them.